awslabs/deequ/src/main/scala/com/amazon/deequ/examples/algebraic_states_example.md

 ## Update metrics on partitioned data

-// Assume we store and process our data in a partitioned manner:
-// In this example, we operate on a table of manufacturers partitioned by country code
+In the next application of stateful computation, we process data in a different way.
+Instead of working on growing data, we assume that we store and update our data in a partitioned manner.
+In this example, we operate on a table of manufacturers partitioned by country code:

 ```scala
 val deManufacturers = ExampleUtils.manufacturersAsDataframe(spark,